RoboJackets/robocup-software/docs/source/tutorial.rst

 8. Resources (again)
 --------------------

-Here are all the external links from this document, copied again for your easy reference
+Here are all the external links from this document, copied again for your easy reference:

 * `Command Line Basics`_